- International Fees

 Course Overview

-This course will expose you to investigative strategies to undertake during cybercrime investigation as it relates to fraud and financial crime.
-You will demonstrate an ability to use tools to search for digital evidence in criminal offices such as investment scams, identity theft, blockchain and crytocurrency scams, and ransomware.
-You will review case studies to learn of best practices for the deterrence, detection, investigation and reporting of cybercrime relating to fraud and financial crime.
-The best practices for presenting a cybercrime investigation report to a decision-maker for a decision will be discussed.
+This course will expose you to investigative strategies used when investigating cybercrimes related to fraud and financial crimes.
+You will learn to use investigative and analytical strategies when collecting digital evidence in crimes such as investment scams, identity theft, blockchain and cryptocurrency scams, and ransomware attacks.
+You will review case studies to learn of best practices for the deterrence, detection, investigation, and reporting of the above mentioned crimes.
+The best practices for presenting a cybercrime investigation report to a decision-maker will be discussed.

 Prerequisite(s)